tangdaoyuan/color-json-picker/README.md

-# typescript-starter
->
-> My starter project for typescript.
+# pick colors from json file

+> Pick colors from json file.